grabbou/ai-agent-framework/packages/bdd/README.md

 ## Example: Library Photo to Website

 This example demonstrates how to test a workflow that converts a photo of a library into a browsable web catalog.
+[See full example](../../example/src/library_photo_to_website.test.ts).

 ### Step-by-Step Guide